eXXPiI/CryoEM-Development/README.md

 Some processes are worth developing into automated scripts but others sometimes are not.
 These programs may be useful to standardize and speed up the generation of publication-grade graphics.

-## Visualize Euler Angles From 3D Polar Plot
+### Visualize Euler Angles From 3D Polar Plot
 Generate polar plot of all particle angles to see angle distribution.
-This may be accomplished within cryoSPARC or may be developed.
+This may be accomplished within cryoSPARC or may be need to be developed.

 ### Visualize Particles From emClarity with IMOD
 An average particle can be visualized on a tomogram using a few different tools.